joshuadavidthomas/django-github-app/README.md

 - Repository events:
   - `repository.renamed`: Updates repository details

 The library automatically detects whether you're using `AsyncWebhookView` or `SyncWebhookView` in your URL configuration and loads the corresponding async or sync versions of these handlers.
-This ensures that async views use async model operations (e.g., `acreate_from_event`, `adelete`) while sync views use synchronous operations (e.g., `create_from_event`, `delete`).

 ### System Checks